cloudali/hello-world/README.md

-## This a my simple devops project
+## Java Registration App with CI/CD

 Created DevOPS CI/CD pipeline using Git, Jenkins, Ansible, Docker and Kubernetes on AWS